-Heritage and history
+Tasmania's Heritage and History

-The city of Hobart has some of the finest sandstone buildings remaining in Australia, including the stately Town Hall on Macquarie Street and the historic waterfront warehouses that line Salamanca Place.
+In Hobart there are some of the finest sandstone buildings remaining in Australia, like the stately Town Hall on Macquarie Street and the historic waterfront warehouses that line Salamanca Place.